Identification enhanced generalised linear model estimation with nonignorable missing outcomes: Acknowledgement

 \section{Acknowledgement}

-The research of the second author was supported by MEXT Project for Seismology toward Research Innovation with Data of Earthquake (STAR-E) Grant Number JPJ010217 and JSPS KAKENHI Grant Number JP19186222.
-The research of the third author was supported by the National Research Foundation (NRF) Korea Grant Number NRF-2021R1C1C1014407.
+We thank the two referees, the associate editor, and the editor their valuable and constructive comments.
+The research of Kosuke Morikawa was supported by MEXT Project for Seismology Toward Research Innovation with Data of Earthquake (STAR-E) Grant Number JPJ010217 and JSPS KAKENHI Grant Number JP19186222.
+Additionally, research of Jongho Im was supported by National Research Foundation of Korea (NRF) grants funded by the Korean Government (MSIT) (NRF-2021R1C1C1014407 \& NRF-2022R1A4A1033384).